 Cream together the peanut butter, butter, and vanilla in a large bowl or stand mixer, then sift in the confectioner’s sugar, beating until smooth.

 After the peanut butter mixture chills in the refrigerator for about 30 minutes, roll into balls, then place them on a baking sheet lined with parchment paper to chill for another 20 to 30 minutes in the freezer.

-IMPORTANT RECIPE NOTE: Do not freeze these for longer than 30 minutes for dipping or the chocolate could have issues sticky or it could crack.
+Do not freeze these for longer than 30 minutes before dipping or the chocolate could have issues sticking or it could crack.
 If you need more time between prepping and dipping, place them in the refrigerator until you’re ready to add the chocolate.